youpele52/FastAPI/README.md

 # FastAPI

-A simple backend webapp with CRUD functionality using FastAPI.
+A simple todo backend app with CRUD functionality using FastAPI.